Rachael acts in a wide range of commercial matters including company, insolvency and civil fraud.

 • Acting in a £3 million claim against the former officers of a company involved in a substantial fraud against a public education authority.

-• Acting in a one-day High Court trial on behalf of the German tax authority, successfully challenging a Debtor’s centre of main interest.
+• Acting in a High Court trial on behalf of the German tax authority, successfully challenging a Debtor’s centre of main interest.

 • Advising and drafting statements of case in relation to an appeal against Joint Liquidators' rejection of a proof of debt worth over €1 million.

 • More generally: acting in various contested winding up and bankruptcy petitions on behalf of creditors and debtors, advising on and acting in numerous directors’ disqualification proceedings (particularly in relation to tax schemes), acting in claims relating to preferences, transactions at an undervalue, transactions defrauding creditors, extortionate credit transactions, wrongful trading and orders for sale (with associated beneficial interest / equity of exoneration issues).

 During her LLM, Rachael specialised in Commercial Law with an emphasis in corporate governance and corporate claims in restitution.